BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-Many bars offer a generous buffet of snacks with your drink purchase, usually between 6-8 PM.
-It's a fantastic way to have a light dinner for the price of a cocktail – try Bar Spinnato in Palermo for a classic experience.
+Many bars offer a generous spread of snacks (think mini pizzas, arancini, and cured meats) when you order a drink, usually between 6-8 PM.
+It's a fantastic way to have a light dinner for the price of a cocktail, especially in Palermo or Catania.

 transport

 Rent a car, but be prepared for Sicilian driving!
-Roads can be narrow and winding, especially in smaller towns, and parking is often a challenge.
+Roads can be narrow and winding, especially in smaller towns, and parking can be a challenge in cities like Siracusa.
 Consider a smaller vehicle and familiarize yourself with Italian road signs before you go.
-For longer distances, trains connect major cities like Palermo and Catania, but a car offers the most flexibility for exploring ancient sites and coastal villages.

 money

 Carry some cash, especially for smaller towns and markets.
-While credit cards are widely accepted in hotels and larger restaurants, many smaller trattorias, local markets (like Ballarò in Palermo), and street food vendors prefer or only accept cash.
-ATMs are readily available, but it's good to have Euros on hand for spontaneous purchases.
+While credit cards are widely accepted in hotels and larger restaurants, many trattorias, street food vendors, and smaller shops prefer or only accept cash.
+ATMs are readily available, but it's good to have euros on hand for spontaneous purchases.

 culture

-Learn a few basic Italian phrases – 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Per favore' (please) go a long way.
-Sicilians are incredibly warm and appreciate the effort, even if your pronunciation isn't perfect.
-It can open doors to more genuine interactions and perhaps even a recommendation for the best cannoli!
+Learn a few basic Italian phrases – 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me) go a long way.
+Sicilians are incredibly warm and appreciate the effort, which can lead to more authentic interactions and even local recommendations.

 packing